Get tested to find out if you have coronavirus.

 Types of tests

 Members of the public and critical workers can apply online for a test.
-You may be able to choose between a mass drive-through testing centre or ordering a home testing kit.
+You may be able to choose between a mass drive-through testing centre or ordering a home testing kit (critical workers only).

 Home testing kits involve a combined throat and nose swab test.
 Read further guidance on how to conduct the test.